Sign In with Spotify

 The video is a mix of live footage and claymation that depicts, among other things, a boy sniffing gasoline and glue.
 The video was banned by MTV, so Primus premiered it on the website for the Long Beach, California, radio station KNAC.

-Key, BPM (tempo) and time signature of Lacquer Head.
+Key, mode, time signature and tempo of Lacquer Head.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.